 7.6.2.1 Signalling ECN Capability

 In order to use ECN, the use of ECN needs to be enabled and information regarding the "initiation method", "ecn mode" and "ect marking" needs to be determined.
-These may be communicated to the MG either utilising the "ECN Enable" (ecnrous/en), "Initiation Method" (ecnrous/initmethod), "ECN Mode" (ecnrous/mode) and "ECT Marking" (ecnrous/ectmark) properties or via the use of the "a=ecn-capable-rtp" SDP attribute as defined in clause 6.1 / [IETF ECN].
+These may be communicated to the MG either utilising the "ECN Enable" (ecnrous/en), "Initiation Method" (ecnrous/initmethod), "ECN Mode" (ecnrous/mode) and "ECT Marking" (ecnrous/ectmark) properties or via the use of the "a=ecn-capable-rtp" SDP attribute as defined in clause 6.1 / [IETF RFC 6679].
 The MGC can determine which method is supported via an audit of the "ECN SDP Usage" (ecnrous/ecnsdp) property.
 Alternatively, the supported method may be provisioned.
 For the property based signalling method any property that has a provisioned value does not need to be sent for the relevant Stream.
 For the SDP based method the MGC shall include a CHOOSE wildcard for the particular information element in question.

-In order to utilise the RTCP ECN feedback and the RTCP XR block for ECN summary the use of these should be indicated as per clauses 6.2 and 6.3 / [IETF ECN].
+In order to utilise the RTCP ECN feedback and the RTCP XR block for ECN summary the use of these should be indicated as per clauses 6.2 and 6.3 / [IETF RFC 6679].

 If the MGC requires that the MG apply a particular congestion control method as a result of the reception of ECN-CE marked RTP packets it shall send the "Congestion Response Method" (ecnrous/crm) property to the MG with the required value.